hbahadirsahin/text_categorization/README.md

 To-do:

 - More readable code =)
+- Leverage DatasetAPI/tf.data in near future (Added 24/06/2018).
+Since finding a good resource is hard for this API's usage in text, I leave a link in here which I will use as a referance (https://github.com/LightTag/BibSample/blob/master/preppy.py).
 - Eventually, this codebase will evolve.
 I won't stuck to TextCNN.
 According to my initial plan, basic TextCNN will provide baseline results for the dataset.
 - Attention layers, variational dropout, GRU-based models will be added.
 As a note, I won't use LSTM since GRU provides better results (cite: https://arxiv.org/pdf/1702.01923.pdf).
 - Obviously different kinds of embedding models/language models will be tested too.
 Sentence embeddings (basically averaging FastText vectors), Elmo and Universal Sentence Encoder are in my list.